WordPress/css-audit/README.md

 ## Available Audits

 - `colors`
-  - Number of unique colors
+  - Number of unique colors — normalizes hex colors so that uppercase & lowercase are not counted twice
   - Number of unique colors (ignoring opacity)
   - List of all colors
   - Top 10 most-used colors